jonathanabennett/cl-megastrike/README.md

 ### I'm a keeper of the parentheses, I wield them like the lightning bolts of Zeus.

 Awesome!
 Your help is definitely welcome!
-This is the largest project I've ever written in Common Lisp, I feel like I barely know what I'm doing.
+This is the largest project I've ever written in Common Lisp and help would be appreciated.
 We can chat about specifics but areas I know I need help with are:

 1. GUI redesign.
 I've selected McCLIM because it is the one that "clicked" in my brain (AFAIK).
-But it looks ugly as sin because I don't know how to style anything.
+But it looks dated and I'm still learning how to do anything more than basic styling.
 2. Movement Algorithm.
 Movement will probably require some variation on Astar or a heat map.
 I'm an amateur, Astar is really hard for me.
 I'd love some help implementing it.
 3. AI.
 Eventually, I want to have a bot you can play against.
 I know a tiny bit about how to implement that, but I'd welcome help.
 4. Network.
-I'd love to have a way to play against someone else over the network.
+I want this to eventually be like MegaMek, able to be played over the network..
 I realize this will require a client-server setup and likely some extensive rewriting (though I've tried to separate things out as best I can to make that easier), but that's all I know.

 ### I know this Lisp you speak of.